 Irons and iron-on transfers are the cheapest way to print t-shirts

 Easier to burn or scorch a tee with an iron

-The process of using a heat press machine for t-shirt printing is similar to using an iron.
-These machines use a combo of time, temperature and pressure to press the image or vinyl from the backing sheet onto a t-shirt.
-Most people begin by doing HTV transfers.
-There are a number of cheap cutting machines that you can use to produce these transfers.
+The process of using a heat press machine for t-shirt printing is very similar to using an iron.
+They use a combination of time, temperature, and pressure to transfer the same types of heat transfers listed above.

 Pros & Cons Of Using A Heat Press